mariotavor/safeHouseSdkExampleCode/README.md

 ---------------

 First and foremost, download this git repo example code.
-Than, open it in Android Studio and follow the example code in the main activity.
+Then, open it in Android Studio and follow the example code in the main activity.

 Then, go through the following steps in order to get the example working (Please note that we are currently in optimization phases and therefore some of the next steps are temporary and will be change promtly).

-0. take the sdk wireguard_sdk which resides inside the libs/ folder in the example code
+0. take the following AAR which resides inside the libs/ folder in the example code app, config, crypto, native, util
-1. Add the following files to your project at root folder as shown in this example dependencies.gradle spotless.gradle spotless.license spotless.root.gradle

-2. Modify your application/project gradle to the gradle as shown in this example.
-Also, change your main module name at line 49 in Project Gradle.
+1. Modify your application/project gradle to the gradle as shown in this example.

-3. Remove apply plugin: 'com.android.application' from your main gradle as same already been implemented in new project gradle.

-4. Android manifest: add the following
+2. Android manifest: add the following

   1. tools:replace="android:allowBackup,android:icon,android:label,android:theme,android:name" (**in case of xml merging errors**:)

-5. module build.gradle
+3. module build.gradle
 add the following dependencies:

 dependencies {